justlark/lark.gay/content/log/discovering-zines.md

 accessible.
 They live in a fairly rural area, so I offered to help them circulate it.
 We printed a few dozen copies and I took a stack home to distribute in my city.
-There are a lot of [Little Free Libraries](https://littlefreelibrary.org/) in my area—I was able to hit 10 or so within just a mile radius of my apartment—so the plan was to drop a copy in each one.
+There are a lot of [Little Free Libraries](https://littlefreelibrary.org/) in my area--I was able to hit 10 or so within just a mile radius of my apartment--so the plan was to drop a copy in each one.

 It's such a tiny act of resistance, but it felt good to do *something*.
 Even just as a distraction.